-Earthborn Holistic Primitive Natural Dog Food receives the Advisor’s top rating of 5 stars.
+Earthborn Holistic Primitive Natural Dog Food earns the Advisor’s top rating of 5 stars.

-The Earthborn Holistic product line lists five kibbles.
+The Earthborn Holistic product line lists 6 dry dog foods.
 But because of its unique higher quality formula, Earthborn Holistic Primitive Natural is reviewed here in its own special report.

-Earthborn Holistic Primitive Natural is claimed to meet AAFCO nutrient profiles for all life stages, including growth of large size dogs.
+Earthborn Holistic Primitive Natural is formulated to meet AAFCO nutrient profiles for all life stages, including growth of large size dogs.

 Earthborn Holistic Primitive Natural